rootwyrm/talecaster/README.md

 # Linux
-Docker-based 'basic' configurations are validated and working, but not documented.
-This is not recommended for use at this time.
-Extensive work has been done to polish them up for individual module use but integration work is not complete.
-Advanced knowledge of disk and filesystem management is required to make use of these.

-This is recommended for virtual environments and folks just looking to get an idea of how things work.
+Docker-based 'basic' configurations are validated and working, and documentation is in progress!
+TaleCaster is designed to be deployed using `docker-compose` as a full application suite and comes with a web front end.

+# HALP PLEASE!
+* Documentation!
+Documenting how to set up TaleCaster, Synology, etc.
+* The build status table is a nightmare.
+There has to be a better way?

 # FreeBSD
 Most work on FreeBSD has been discontinued, due to overt hostility and threats of physical harm which have been made by members of the FreeBSD core team.
-Consequently, we have no interest in providing the software to people who do not want it and have stated they will physically assault or muder people who do work on it.
+Consequently, we have no interest in providing the software to people who do not want it and have stated they will harass or physically assault people who do work on it.